kevindeboer/assurity-assignment/README.md

 # Assurity assignment

-This repository is my proposed solution to the assignment given to my by Assurity for my application of Senior Test Engineer.
+This repository is my proposed solution to the assignment given to me by Assurity for my application of Senior Test Engineer.

 The assignment is as follows: